austinfsmith/LACC/README.md

 This repository contains scripts and templates created for a project undertaken by Lisa Gardinier, Manuel Ostos, Austin Smith, and Hilary Thompson in 2017-2018.

-The purpose of the study was to better understand the Big Ten Academic Alliance's resource sharing needs for Spanish and Portuguese materials published in Latin America.
+The purpose of the study was to better understand the Big Ten Academic Alliance's resource sharing needs for Spanish and Portuguese materials published in Latin America and to develop data-informed models for cooperative collection development of these publications.
 The authors employed multiple technologies to expedite gathering,  reconciling,  and  analyzing  data  from  different  sources,  making  this  project  an  excellent  case study for consortial data analysis.
-The scripts presented here can easily be modified to apply the methodology to other consortia, regions, and subject areas.
+The scripts presented here can be modified to apply the methodology to other consortia, regions, and subject areas.

 This project was presented at the IASC21 conference.
 Slides are available at http://hdl.handle.net/1903/21469 .